department-of-veterans-affairs/va.gov-team/products/Comparison Tool Enhancements/Research Plan.md

 - How would you describe your familiarity with technology? (very poor, poor, neutral, good, very good).

 ## Timeline
  If possible, we’d like the surveys to be distributed to participants starting Monday, September 5th, at 9 am Est or as soon as recruitment is finalized by Perigean.
-We will keep the survey open until Tuesday, September 13th at 5 pm Est.
+We will keep the survey open until Tuesday, September 13th at 5 pm Est.  At the conclusion of participant input, the team will export data from MS Forms over to this github research folder, or otherwise take screen shots.
+We will also scrub any PII/PHI that users input.

 ## Team Roles